Skip to Main Content

 Definition

-Primary sources are materials that were either created during the time period being studied or were created at a later date by a participant in the events being studied, such as, a childhood memoir.
+Primary sources are materials that were either created during the time period being studied or were created at a later date by a participant in the events being studied, such as, a soldier's memoir serving during the Vietnam War.
 They are original documents [i.e., they are not about another document or account] and reflect the individual viewpoint of a participant or observer.
-Primary sources represent direct, uninterpreted records of the subject of your research study.
+Primary sources can be any type of document, record, or material item that represents direct, uninterpreted information related to the subject of your research.

-NOTE: Information about identifying and using primary resources materials, particularly those held in the USC Libraries, can be found in the Libraries Primary Sources Research Guide.
+NOTE: Information about identifying and using primary resources materials, particularly those held in the USC Libraries, can be found here: Primary Sources Research Guide.

 Reviewing primary source material can be of value in improving your overall research paper because they: